As the clocks change, we look at the effects daylight saving has on shift workers.

 Is Sleep Disturbance Dangerous?

-There is evidence that many people are left exhausted and sleep deprived by the change in clocks.
-This can have immense consequences for health and safety.
+There is evidence that many people are left exhausted and sleep deprived by the change in clocks for daylight saving.
+This can have big consequences for health and safety.

 Sleep deprivation has been linked to accidents at work and on the road.
 In addition the shift in the circadian rhythm can also affect individual health.